Mitigating Watermark Forgery in Generative Models via Randomized Key Selection: Threat Model

 \section{Threat Model}

-Consider a GenAI service provider, such as OpenAI or Deepmind, that uses watermarking to attribute content generated by their models.
-The provider is responsible and deploys mechanisms to prevent their models from generating \emph{harmful} content, such as misinformation, hateful content, or malware~\citep{bai2022constitutional, us_2023, eu_2021}.
-A threat to the provider is untrustworthy users who generate harmful content without using the provider's service and inject the provider's watermark, allowing them to impersonate and falsely accuse the provider, which erodes trust in the attribution system.
-The provider needs methods to detect watermark forgery.
+Consider a GenAI model provider that uses watermarking to attribute content generated by their models.
+The provider is responsible and deploys mechanisms to prevent their models from generating \emph{harmful} content, such as misinformation, hateful content, or malware~\citep{bai2022constitutional}.
+A threat to the provider is untrustworthy users who generate harmful content without using the provider's service and inject the provider's watermark, allowing them to impersonate and falsely accuse the provider, eroding trust in the attribution system.
+The provider needs methods to mitigate forgery.

-\paragraph{Provider's Capabilities.} (\textit{Secrecy}) We assume the provider can store multiple watermarking keys securely and (\textit{Model Deployment}) has full control over their model's deployment, \eg, they can process generated content prior to its release.
-Additionally, (\textit{Safety Filters}) we assume the provider implemented safety filters that prevent a model from generating harmful content.
+\textbf{Provider's Capabilities.} (\textit{Secrecy}) We assume the provider can store multiple watermarking keys securely and (\textit{Model Deployment}) has full control over their model's deployment, \eg, they can process generated content prior to its release.
+Additionally, (\textit{Safety Filters}) we assume the provider implements effective safety mechanisms that prevent a model from generating content from a set $\mathcal{H}\subseteq \mathcal{V}^*$ considered to be harmful.
 While many existing safety mechanisms are still vulnerable to jailbreak attacks~\citep{wei2023jailbroken, poppi2025towards}, more advanced defenses are being developed, and in the near future, it may be infeasible (\eg, due to high cost) to jailbreak frontier LLMs.